 On Saturday March 23rd 1799 their son Willem is Born.
 The next Monday the child is baptized as Willem Gerritsen in the same church as his parents Married.
 With the name Gerrits one did not take it so closely at that Time.
 In The baptismal register Gerritsen is Used. however, in everyday life he is called Willem Gerrits.

 In the meantime, Hendrik is a skilled oil butcher.
-In one of the oil mills in Zwolle, possibly the passion flower or the red mill, where he, under the direction of the Olieslagers boss, has to master the box to the point, he gets more and more experience.
+In one of the oil mills in Zwolle, possibly the Passion Flower or the Red Mill, where he, under the direction of the oil butcher boss, has to master the profession to the point, he gets more and more experience.
 He ever hopes to become a boss, but he knows that it will be very difficult.
-To do so, he must not only have the right knowledge and experience, but it is almost impossible for someone to be bossed in an oil mill.
+To do so, he must not only have the right knowledge and experience.

 A new job for Hendrik

 The construction of the new oil mill in Hattem started in 1803.
-The construction soon takes about 2.5 Years. finally, in any case Klaas Kruijt and Hendrik Gerrits decide to go to the Company.
+The construction soon takes about 2.5 Years. finally, in any case Klaas Kruijt and Hendrik Gerrits decide to move to the company.
 Klaas gets the lead as a miller.

 They move to Hattem

-In 1804, The family moved gerrits, so Hendrik and Maria with the little Willem, then 6 years and daughter Gerridiena, 3 years, to Hattem.
+In 1804, the Gerrits family moved to Hettem, so Hendrik and Maria with the little Willem, then 6 years and daughter Gerridiena, 3 years.

 A new name for Hendrik

-The influence of the Frenchmen rises hand over Hand. first, Napoleon Bonaparte introduces his brother Louis Napoleon as king of the netherlands, in 1806.
-But he also does not do what the little Emperor wants, and in 1810 Napoleon the Netherlands just joins France.
-With great consequences for the administration, the judiciary and the citizens in the Country.
+The influence of the French increases fast.
+First, Napoleon Bonaparte introduces his brother Louis Napoleon as king of the Netherlands, in 1806.
+But he does not what the little Emperor wants, and in 1810 Napoleon makes the Netherlands a part of France.
+With great consequences for the administration, the judiciary and the citizens in the country.
 Because Napoleon wants to know exactly who is to pay taxes or who can serve in his armies.
-In 1811, The civil status is introduced, to French Example.
-As far as not yet done, all the inhabitants of the Netherlands must quickly choose a permanent family Name.
+In 1811, the civil status is introduced, to French example.
+As far as not yet done, all the inhabitants of the Netherlands must quickly choose a permanent surname.

 Named after the mill

 Hendrik has been 42 years old and now has 6 Children.
-Everyone knows him as Hendrik gerrits the Olieslagers servant.
-But his surname is a patronymic, derived from a distinguished name from an ancestor of Him.
-He must choose a new Name.
-On October 6, 1812 he stands for the mayor of Hattem and says that he takes the new surname “van der Hoop”, to the oil mill in Hattem where he works.
-This means that all his family members are no longer called “gerrits” but “Van der Hoop”.
+Everyone knows his name as Hendrik Gerrits the oil butcher servant.
+But his surname is a patronymic, derived from a distinguished name from an ancestor of him.
+He must choose a new name.
+On October 6, 1812 he stands in front of the mayor of Hattem and says that he accepts as new surname “van der Hoop”, named after the oil mill in Hattem where he works.
+This means that all his family members are no longer called “Gerrits” but “Van der Hoop”.

-The practice is weerbarstiger than Hendrik Expected.
-Because soon it turns out that getting used to a new name, after 42 years, is not easy.
-Also for all friends, neighbours, acquaintances and married family it is not a good way to appeal to the HENDRIK.
-Many people still call him Hendrik gerrits, soon followed by “Van der Hoop”.
-Or he fills it himself.
-Or it becomes “gerrits and Van der Hoop”.
-Hendrik often improves his name in the beginning but it is less and often he leaves it.
-So often he doesn’t have to write his name formally.
+The reality is more difficult than Hendrik expected.
+Because soon it turns out that getting used to a new surname, after 42 years, is not easy.
+Also for all friends, neighbours, acquaintances and married family it is not easy to get used to the new name.
+Many people still call him Hendrik Gerrits, often soon followed by “Van der Hoop”.
+Or he fills in the new name himself.
+Or it becomes “Gerrits and Van der Hoop”.
+Hendrik often corrects his name in the beginning but after a while he gives up and often he leaves it.
+It is not often that he has to officially write his name in documents.